ERC-BPGC/SpiderBot/README.md

 policy controller.
 Check the servo IDs, home positions, and gait parameters at the top of the chosen script for your robot before running it.

-The SDK and CPG scripts were copied from the project's `Open-Source-Hexapod/testing/CPG` folder.
-The source Apache-2.0 license is preserved in `sim2real/scservo_sdk/LICENSE`; SDK source files are unmodified.

 ## Tests